 - Set curbing parts in accordance with assembly instructions provided with unit.
-Take careful note of the location of return and supply air openings or plenum divider (Figure 36, Figure 37, Figure 38, or Figure 39. - 2.
+Take careful note of the location of return and supply air openings or plenum divider.
+Refer to submittal drawing for order-specific details. - 2.
 If applicable, set other curbing parts in place making sure that the orientation complies with the assembly instructions.
 Check alignment of all mating bolt holes.
-See Figure 40, Detail A. - Bolt curbing parts together using fasteners provided.
-Tighten all bolts finger tight. - Square entire curbing assembly and securely tighten all bolts. - Position curb assembly over roof openings.
+See Figure 42, Detail A. - 3.
+Bolt curbing parts together using fasteners provided.
+Tighten all bolts finger tight. - 4.
+Square entire curbing assembly and securely tighten all bolts. - 5.
+Position curb assembly over roof openings.
 Curb must be level from side to side and over its length.
 Check that top surface of the curb is flat with no bowing or sagging. - Weld curbing in place.
 Caulk all seams watertight.
-Remove backing from 0.25" (6 mm) thick × 1.50" (38 mm) wide gasketing and apply to surfaces shown by crosshatching. - 7.
-Flash curbing into roof as shown in Figure 40, Detail A. - 8.
-Be sure that electrical connection are coordinated (see Figure 47)
+Remove backing from 0.25" (6 mm) thick × 1.50" (38 mm) wide gasketing and apply to surfaces shown by the shaded areas in Figure 40 and Figure 41 on page 30. - 7.
+Flash curbing into roof as shown in Figure 42, Detail A. - 8.
+Be sure that electrical connection are coordinated (see Figure 44).

-Figure 36: Standard Roof Curb Assembly
+Figure 40: Typical Bottom-Ducted Roof Curb Assembly